 Latest Studies Find More American Workers At Risk for Sleep-Related Disease

-Three new abstracts presented recently at the SLEEP 2017 research conference in Boston, Massachusetts shed light on novel associations between poor sleep and serious disease in a modern American population.
-These new results indicate that sleep’s impact on the average American’s quality of life, healthcare costs and productivity is even larger than previously thought and highlight the large and growing need for employers and policymakers to prioritize sleep health.
+Three new abstracts presented recently about sleep deprivation in adults at the SLEEP 2017 research conference in Boston, Massachusetts shed light on novel associations between poor sleep and serious disease in a modern American population.
+These new results from sleep disorder studies indicate that sleep’s impact on the average American’s quality of life, healthcare costs and productivity is even larger than previously thought and highlight the large and growing need for employers and policymakers to prioritize sleep health.

 New Findings – Insomnia